 Click an image below to open a larger image from the 2012 Exemplary Migrant Student Recognition Ceremony.

-Tags: students, sebastian nieto, president bill powers, peggy wimberley, migrant student recognition ceremony, migrant student program, migrant student graduation enhancement program, migrant, luz hinojosa, linda glessner, k-16 education center, jessica reyna, impact, gisela greco-llamas, gabriela romero, eric guajardo, aaron mejia, 25th anniversary,
+Tags: students, sebastian nieto, president bill powers, peggy wimberley, migrant student recognition ceremony, migrant student program, migrant student graduation enhancement program, migrant, luz hinojosa, linda glessner, k-16 education center, jessica reyna, impact, gabriela romero, eric guajardo, aaron mejia, 25th anniversary,